-Allegro Guitar Series concerts are presented in Fort Worth at the Kimbell Art Museum Renzo Piano Pavilion Concert Hall and the Scott Theatre, in Dallas at University Park United Methodist Church (UPUMC) and in Las Vegas at the University of Nevada Las Vegas (UNLV).
+Allegro Guitar Series concerts are presented in Fort Worth at the Kimbell Art Museum Renzo Piano Pavilion Concert Hall, and in Dallas at various venues.
 As this is a series for a general audience rather than strictly guitar aficionados, we lean toward repertoire that is tonal and accessible.
-Although we have presented jazz and early music in the past, our series is primarily a classical guitar series.
-Partners in the Allegro Arts Partnership may not present all the artists offered on the Allegro Guitar Series and may engage artists of other genres as they wish.
+Please understand, that does not mean we want “light” or “watered down” programs.
+Although we occasionally present jazz, early music, and themed concerts, our series is primarily a classical guitar series.

 Artists for the Allegro Guitar Series are contracted through the Allegro Arts Partnership (AAP) an organization under the auspices of the Fort Worth Classic Guitar Society.
 (Contracts and payments issue from FWCGS.)
 The AAP exercises a policy of program approval to avoid duplications and repertoire that is not appropriate for the season series.
 Artists must be willing to submit programs for consideration along with other materials.
 Any changes to the proposed program must be approved by AAP.

 The AAP reserves the right to choose artists for the series based on artistic merit and appropriateness of repertoire.
 All foreign artists presented by the AAP must have current INS documentation and must show proof of valid work visas* prior to their engagement.
 By U.S. federal law, we are allowed neither to present nor to pay artists without proper work visas in force.
 As a 501(c)(3) non-profit organization, we are required to report our budget to the IRS annually.
 The AAP does not discriminate against anyone for any reason.